Learning Abroad Center

 Credits

 This course presents the principal artists and movements of the 20th century in Spain and their relationship to avant-garde Europe.
 A series of styles and authors will be studied, from modernism at the beginning of the 20th century to the artistic tendencies of the final decade of that century.
-Due to the range of the material, the methodology will be based on knowledge of the principal artistic concepts, and the students’ reflections on each of those topics.
+Due to the range of the material, the methodology will be based on knowledge of the principal artistic concepts, and your reflections on each of those topics.

 Syllabus for 20th Century Spanish Art